 Paso Robles Wine Country is an American Viticultural Area located in San Luis Obispo County, California.
 The region has approximately 33,000 vineyard acres planted and over 200 producers.
 Back in the day, it was mostly known for its heritage varietal, Zinfandel, with some Bordeaux grapes mixed in… because that’s what you do in California, right?
 However, as the modern wave of new winemakers began to move in, it became clear that Rhone Valley varietals were more aptly suited to the warm climate and limestone based soils, particularly on the westside of town.
 We happen to love Syrah, Grenache, and the like so it’s right in our wine wheelhouse.
 The good news is that it’s all good and there’s something for everyone!

-Paso Robles is about 3 hours south of San Francisco International Airport and 3 hours north of Los Angeles, also known as Central California.
+Paso Robles is about 3 hours south of San Francisco International Airport and 3 hours north of Los Angeles, also known as the Central Coast of California.
 The Paso Robles downtown is centered around a small square with a quaint little park in the center.
 You can visit wineries on both the east and west sides of downtown.

 The eastside is mostly urban tasting rooms and the location of the famous Tin City. (more details about list below) The westside of town is peppered with estate wineries located on vineyard property.
 Most locations you can get to within 5 -15 minutes, so it is easy to see everything your little wine heart desires.
 We recommend visiting for at least 2 days so you can devote one day to the eastside and one day to the westside.

 No matter what you are looking for in a winery visit, you can find it in Paso Robles.
 We like to stay small and support the little guys most of the time and always prioritize a higher caliber wine over the design of a location.
 But, you might not feel the same, so we have categorized the wineries for you below so you can build your itinerary to make everyone visiting happy!